Is Cognitive Behavioural Therapy (CBT) effective in the treatment of tinnitus? Absolutely!

 Tinnitus is not a disease but a symptom of an underlying issue.
 It is often described as a phantom sound, as the ringing, buzzing, or hissing is not produced by an external source.
 The root cause of tinnitus can vary and may include:

 In some cases, the exact cause of tinnitus may remain unknown.
-However, understanding the potential triggers can help you take appropriate steps to manage and alleviate the symptoms.
+However, understanding the potential triggers can help you take appropriate steps to tackle the symptoms.

 If left untreated, tinnitus can have a significant impact on your quality of life.
 Some potential consequences of untreated tinnitus include: